Libensemble/libensemble/README.rst

 Required dependencies:

 * Python_ 3.5 or above.
 * NumPy_

 For libEnsemble running with the mpi4py parallelism:

-* A functional MPI 1.x/2.x/3.x implementation such as `MPICH
-  <http://www.mpich.org/>`_  built with shared/dynamic libraries.
+* A functional MPI 1.x/2.x/3.x implementation, such as MPICH_, built with shared/dynamic libraries.
 * mpi4py_ v2.0.0 or above

 Optional dependency: